Skip to main content

 Do not stop at documented routes.
 Verify that your inventory includes undocumented or unmanaged APIs, and identify any API proxy layer or proxy configs that do not meet your standards so you can assign mitigation actions.
 A proxy layer is useful here because it can enforce shared controls like rate limiting and quotas across services, but only after you know which services matter most.

 Keep the consequence language concrete.
-For regulated triggers or reporting timelines, use placeholders until counsel or current guidance confirms them: [add current threshold after verification].
+For regulated triggers or reporting timelines, verify the applicable threshold with counsel or current official guidance before using it.
 In addition, set explicit operating checkpoints such as 24-hour escalation, 7-day remediation review, and 30-day control re-test so a secure REST API program stays measurable.
 That business-first framing sets up the rest of this article around prevention, detection, and response priorities.

 Once you know which endpoints matter most, set a prevention baseline you can audit on day 1 and re-check in day 2 operations.
 These controls do not guarantee security or compliance, but skipping them leaves avoidable risk.
 If your endpoint inventory is still maturing, use The Best Security Scanners for Your Web Application to tighten discovery coverage.